zhafen/press-dash/README.md

 1. Click on the green "Code" button on [the GitHub repository](https://github.com/CIERA-Northwestern/press-dashboard), near the top of the page.
 2. Select "Download ZIP."
 3. Extract the downloaded ZIP file.
-4. Optional: Move the extracted folder (`press-dashboard-main`; referred to as the code's "root directory") to a more-permanent location.
+4. Optional: Move the extracted folder (`<repository-name>`; referred to as the code's "root directory") to a more-permanent location.

 ### Installing the Dashboard